etiennec78/Home-Automation/Automatic Gate/Extra/Esphome gate firmware/README.md

 * **BLE scanner**, with automatically turns entity status to unavailable after no signal for 25s 📡
 * **BLE switch**, which allows you to **turn off** the continuous BLE scanning ⏻

+*Note : Since this gate firmware relies on a single opening pin without any extra sensors, please keep in mind that it won't be able to register any state change from another source than itself.
+If you open your gate with your remote, please also close it with your remote, as closing with your esp32 would invert the virtual state of the gate*

 ## Flowchart 🔀

 [<img src="https://github.com/etiennec78/etiennec78.github.io/blob/main/media/Home%20Automation/Automatic%20Gate/Automatic%20Gate%20Flowchart.png?raw=true" width="100%">](https://miro.com/app/board/uXjVMpH4Tno=/)